giacomosirri/nats-on-scaleway-poc/README.md

 The scenario considered here and its relative solution were designed to highlight some interesting and unique services of Scaleway, such as the possibility to host a NATS server.

-Ultimately, the idea is to build a **fully cloud-native solution**, showing how a modern approach to software development in the cloud can bring scalable, reliable and efficient systems to life.
+Ultimately, the idea is to build a **fully cloud native solution**, showing how a modern approach to software development in the cloud can bring scalable, reliable and efficient systems to life.

 # Scenario
 A car manufacturer wants to equip its new vehicle fleet with **IoT sensors** that calculate the **position (GPS)**, **speed**, **state of charge**, and **torque** of vehicles in real-time.
 The sensors turn on as soon as the vehicle engine starts up, and they turn off when the vehicle gets shut down.